 - Spell Book: A more literal example.
 The hero can use magic, but only if he has a spell book handy, which are bought from the local gypsy/witch.
 What they all do is anyone's guess, but some of their names imply what the spell does: "Volti" with "volt" in its name implies electricity, which is what that chain of books does, and "Hydro" literally means "water".
 Others are a little more obscure with trying the hint-by-name method: "Sangua" presumably comes from "sanguine" which implies a relation to blood, and that chain of books heal you.
 And a few just make no sense: "Ferros" and "Copperos" are books of fire spells, for example.

-- The game is made of these.
-Exploring towns is a traditional 3/4s view console RPG setup with only movement in the four cardinal directions, exploring the wilderness and dungeons is a first-person viewpoint, enemy battles is back to 3/4s view with eight-way directions and realtime combat, and boss battles are a from-the-side one on one fight similar to a Tales game or a fighter.
+- Unexpected Gameplay Change: The whole game is a hodgepodge of different gameplay styles.
+Exploring towns is a traditional 3/4s view console RPG setup with only movement in the four cardinal directions.
+Exploring the wilderness and dungeons is a first-person viewpoint.
+Enemy battles is back to 3/4s view with eight-way directions and realtime combat.
+Boss battles are a from-the-side one on one fight similar to a Tales game or a fighter.